HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer-one-ip.md

 Detailed instructions can be viewed [here](/terraform-deployments/docs/terraform-config-step-by-step.md).

+Note that the directory where this deployment, along with its corresponding `terraform.tfvars.sample` file, takes place is located under `Azure_Deployments/terraform-deployments/deployments/load-balancer-one-ip`.

 ### 7. Adding Workstations through CAS Manager
 To connect to workstations, they have to be added through the CAS Manager.
 1. Go to the CAS Manager admin console and ensure the correct deployment is selected.